ivalo/robotframework-pycurllibrary/README.md

 - PycURL build from source; see information below

-##### Debian Build OpenSSH PycURL
+##### Debian Build OpenSSL PycURL

-If connection establishemnt failes with message then GnuTLS is used for SSH connections:
+If connection establishemnt failes with message then GnuTLS is used for SSL connections:

         gnutls_handshake() failed: A TLS fatal alert has been received.

-Then OpenSSH must be used for SSH connections.
+Then OpenSSL must be used for SSH connections.
 Verify GnuTLS:

         >>> import pycurl
         >>> pycurl.version